 Editor change at P1293L50

-At the start of an awake window, a DMG STA shall suspend decrementing its backoff timer(s) for any transmission of non-ATIM frames for the duration of the awake window as indicated in the most recently received Awake Window element for each BSS the STA discovers.
-At the end of the awake window, the DMG STA shall resume the backoff timer(s) for non-ATIM frames.
+At the start of an awake window, a DMG STA shall suspend decrementing its backoff timer(s) for any transmission of non-ATIM frames for the duration of the awake window as indicated in the most recently received Awake Window element At the end of the awake window, the DMG STA shall resume the backoff timer(s) for non-ATIM frames.
+A DMG STA shall not decrement the backoff timer for a pending ATIM frame outside the awake window.

 References: